Calypso (mythology): In literature

 In her poem Calypso Watching the Ocean, Letitia Landon describes her as eternally yearning for Odysseus' return and comments on the folly of such obsession.

-Philosophy
+In Arthur Quiller-Couch's comic novel, "The astonishing History of Troy Town", Calypso is the younger of Admiral Buzza's daughters, named after his ship.

 Philosophers have written about the meaning of Calypso in the world of ancient Greece.
 Ryan Patrick Hanley commented on the interpretation of Calypso in Les Aventures de Télémaque written by Fénelon.
 Hanley says that the story of Calypso illustrates the link between Eros and pride.
 Theodor Adorno and Max Horkheimer brought attention to the combination of power over fate and the sensibility of "bourgeois housewives" in the depiction of Calypso.